shalinda-j/CodeOrbit/docs/src/tasks.md

 # Tasks

-Zed supports ways to spawn (and rerun) commands using its integrated terminal to output the results.
-These commands can read a limited subset of Zed state (such as a path to the file currently being edited or selected text).
+CodeOrbit supports ways to spawn (and rerun) commands using its integrated terminal to output the results.
+These commands can read a limited subset of CodeOrbit state (such as a path to the file currently being edited or selected text).

 ```json
 [